Opening Casa de Mulheres, Mam-Ba, 2024

 Women House Amsterdam, Ndsm Fuse, may -July 2025

-Tribute to “womanhouse” (1972)
+tribute to “womanhouse” (1972)

 The project pays tribute to the groundbreaking Womanhouse (1972) exhibition, led by Judy Chicago and Miriam Schapiro in Los Angeles, USA, which famously transformed lived experience into a radical artistic discourse, deconstructing stereotypes about women’s roles in domestic spaces.
 Womanhouse is widely recognized as the first feminist exhibition in history.